Last updated: 30 October 2020

 If you have been to Victoria recently get tested even if you have mild COVID-19 symptoms such as a runny nose or scratchy throat.

-Visitors to Fort Scratchley will be able to witness the time-honoured tradition of firing the gun at 1pm on Sundays.
-As part of the staged approach to reopening, other services, such as paid tours of the historic tunnels, events, and group bookings, remain suspended.
+Visitors to Fort Scratchley will be able to witness the time-honoured tradition of firing the gun at 1pm on weekends.
+As part of the staged approach to reopening other services, such as events and group bookings, remain suspended.
+Modified Tunnel Tours will resume from 1 November.
+Read more.

-Fort Scratchely will be staffed by dedicated volunteers from the Fort Scratchley Historical Society, who will be monitoring capacity at the site to ensure it remains at a safe level.
+Fort Scratchley will be staffed by dedicated volunteers from the Fort Scratchley Historical Society, who will be monitoring capacity of the site to ensure it remains at a safe level.

 For more information, read the Frequently Asked Questions below.